JashChowdaryCh/Tier-Based-Event-Showcase-App/README.md

 🔗 [View Deployed App](https://tier-based-event-showcase-app.vercel.app/)

-After signing in, go to 👉 [`/events`](https://tier-based-event-showcase-app.vercel.app/events) to view the tier-based events.
+After signing in, go to 👉 [`/events`](https://tier-based-event-showcase-app.vercel.app/events) to view and interact with the tier-based events list.

 ## 📂 Features